 Defindit Docs and Howto Home

-title:Fedora KDE install, setup and config tricks and mini howto
+title:Fedora KDE X Fonts install setup config mini howto

 Fedora Core and KDE are wonderful.
 However, out of the box there are